| | | | | |

 Instructions

-- Roll Dough: Roll dough between two pieces of parchment paper until it’s very thin (roughly 1/8-inch thick).
+3. Roll Dough: Using a rolling pin, roll the dough between two pieces of parchment paper until it’s very thin (roughly 1/8-inch thick).
 Make sure to maintain the same thickness throughout.

-- Bake Till Crispy: Bake until crispy and golden brown (approximately 15 to 20 minutes), rotating the sheets halfway through.
+8. Bake Till Crispy: Bake crackers until they are crispy and golden brown (approximately 15 to 20 minutes), rotating the sheets halfway through.

-- Cool Completely: Allow crackers to cool completely on baking sheet before serving or storing.
+9. Cool Completely: Allow crackers to cool completely on the baking sheet before serving or storing.

 Notes